justinrummel/jr.com-mm/_posts/2016-07-09-colonial-beach-sprint-2016-race-report.md

 #### Post Race

 You may be wondering with a Bike and Run Course PR, epic results on those two, and everyone knows by now you can't swim for $hit... why am I pissed?
 Because I received my first penalty.
 I don't know the official reason for the penalty, but I believe it was on the bike segment and it would be for drafting[^3].
-Four of us were basically matched for speed on the back half of the course and somehow we started leapfrogging each other.
+Four of us were matched for speed on the back half of the course and somehow we started leapfrogging each other.
 I'm sure we were too close, thus we got dinged for drafting.
 Because of this penalty, I was awarded two minutes on my total time, bringing me from Fourth place to Seventh.
 It may not seem like much, but that is three spots and I'm trying for Super Series points for 2016 so I need all the help I can get, and now this race is almost worthless in terms of points.
 I won't know for sure for another week or so until the [Super Series][SS] points page is updated.

 Race Results
 ---